| SchedulePrinter Friendly Version

 Osaka University, Japan

-Using OCL-Queries for Debugging C++
+Using OCL-Queries for Debugging C++C. Hobatr and

 B. A. Malloy,